-To conclude the paper, we provide one empirical application of one of our derived indices to provide an example of a practical application.
-Specifically, we further explore import underreporting - the type of trade misreporting that has received the most attention in the literature to date.
+To conclude the paper, we present an empirical application of one of our derived indices as an example application in practice.
+Specifically, we explore import underreporting - the type of trade misreporting that has received the most attention in the literature to date.
 Intuitively, as indicated by various country-specific studies, importers may intentionally under-report to evade tariffs (e.g., see Fisman and Wei, 2004, Mishra et al., 2008, Ferrantino et al., 2012).
 Indeed, we find evidence consistent with this hypothesis as applied tariff rates remain a positive and statistically powerful predictor of our import under-reporting index throughout a series of regressions, using panel data for our sample countries from 1996-2015.
-This result prevails even when we control for country- and year-fixed effects, in addition to potentially interfering variables such as trade openness, democracy, or corruption levels.
-Finally, we also find value-added tax (VAT) rates to be positively associated with import under-reporting.
-In addition to the intrinsic implications of these results, we hope this application provides an example for the usefulness of our indices in analyzing a range of research questions related to misreported trade data in a panel dimension across many countries and years.
+This result prevails even when we control for the country- and year-fixed effects, in addition to potentially confounding variables, such as trade openness, democracy, or corruption levels.
+Finally, we also find VAT rates to be positively associated with import under-reporting.
+In addition to the explicit implications of these results, we hope this application provides an example for the usefulness of our indices in analysing a range of research questions related to misreported trade data in a panel dimension across many countries and years.

 Overall, we aim to contribute to the research community in two ways.
 First, to the best of our knowledge, we present the first method to measure country- and time-specific misreporting of trade data which is free from a priori ad-hoc assumptions about who does and does not report correctly.
 In practice, this method could be applied to any level of disaggregated trade data.
 Second, we provide a ready-to-use set of trade misreporting indices, which are comparable across countries and over time.
-Specifically, we derive seven distinct indices that explore (i) overall trade misreporting, (ii) export misreporting, (iii) import misreporting, (iv) export over-reporting, (v) export under-reporting, (vi) import over-reporting, and (vii) import under-reporting.
-Depending on the research questions, we hope that these indices can help us to better understand both the determinants and the consequences of various types of trade misreporting on a global level.
+Specifically, we derive seven distinct indices that explore (i) overall trade misreporting, (ii) export misreporting, (iii) import misreporting, (iv) export over-reporting, (v) export under-reporting, (v) import over-reporting, and (v) import under-reporting.
+Depending on the research question, we hope that these indices can help us to understand better both the determinants and the consequences of various types of trade misreporting on a global level.

-The paper proceeds with a short background discussion of existing types of trade misreporting measurements.
+The paper proceeds with a short background discussion of existing studies on trade misreporting.
 Section 3 introduces our theoretical framework, whereas Section 4 takes the developed indices to the data and presents initial findings, including a case study on China.
-Section 5 presents one empirical application of one of our indices.
-Finally, Section 6 offers concluding remarks.
+Section 5 presents one empirical application and Section 6 offers concluding remarks.